 But let’s boot this sucker, shall we?

 This is the intro to the CD-ROM version.
-The floppy disk version came with a comic book by Dave Gibbons detailing the events that led up to the beginning of game: you play as Robert Foster (named after a brand of Australian “beer”), a man who grew in a post-apocalyptic Australian Outback region called the Gap and one day, he’s kidnapped by the Security forces of a dystopian city called Union City and brought back to said city.
+The floppy disk version came with a comic book by Dave Gibbons detailing the events that led up to the beginning of the game: you play as Robert Foster (named after a brand of Australian “beer”), a man who grew in a post-apocalyptic Australian Outback region called the Gap and one day, he’s kidnapped by the Security forces of a dystopian city called Union City and brought back to said city.
 But on the way, the helicopter he was travelling in, crashes and he escapes.
 Now, Foster not only has to avoid the Security forces but he also has to find the reason behind his kidnapping and his link to the city.

 Like I’ve mentioned before, the game uses the Virtual Theatre engine, which gave more independence to NPCs by programming specific routines and tasks independent of the players’ input.
 This creates a more realistic game world in terms of characters’ relations, portrayals and overall atmosphere.
 And yet, it isn’t hard to find specific NPCs when needed, mainly because the game world isn’t that big, despite being inside a city.

 And talking about the NPCs, they’re all well written and fleshed out enough to help create a proper atmosphere and story.
-I find it funny that Foster and his companion, Joey, speak with an American accent and the rest of the characters have British accents, despite the fact that the game’s story occurs in Australia.
-Still the voice-over is not bad, despite some bad voice acting here and there.
+I find it funny that Foster and his companion, Joey, speak with an American accent and the rest of the characters have British accents, even though the game’s story occurs in Australia.
+Still, the voice-over is not bad, despite some bad voice acting here and there.

 The humour is quite sarcastic, especially at the beginning.
 But as the story progresses, the tone gets more and more serious, but at least it doesn’t get as depressing as in The Dig.

 And about our protagonist Foster: despite speaking with an American accent, he doesn’t look like an outsider.
 In fact, with his long coat and slicked hairstyle, he blends perfectly with the rest of the NPCs as opposed in the intro, where he immediately stands out compared with his tribesmen at the Gap.